 How to make better decisions

-- Use the time you have.
+- Make the most of the time you are given.

-- Accept the consequences.
+- Embrace the results.

 1. Think about your personality traits and characteristics.